kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - Update `.status.interceptors[].expectedInterceptorFinishTime` if a reasonable estimation can be made of how long the eviction process will take for the current interceptor.
 This can be modified later to change the estimate.
+- Add `Started` condition to `.status.interceptors[].conditions` when it first starts processing the eviction process.
 - Reconcile  `Complete` condition in `.status.interceptors[].conditions` to indicate whether the eviction process has completed or not.
 - Add additional conditions to `.status.interceptors[].conditions` to inform about the progress of